0xWarning/Node-API-Backend/README.md

 Using Express, Mongoose, Bcrypt, and Node.js,
 I'm currently working on a backend for an authentication system that will feature hashed passwords and numerous checks.

+This is till project is not yet complete

 # ⚙️ Configuration

 ```dotenv